 In this tutorial, we will show you how to install CodeIgniter on Ubuntu 20.04 LTS.
-For those of you who didn’t know, Codeigniter is the powerful PHP framework for rapid development of full-featured applications.
+For those of you who didn’t know, Codeigniter is the powerful PHP framework for the rapid development of full-featured applications.
 The goal of CodeIgniter is to enable you to develop projects much faster without writing code from scratch.
-It gives you a rich set of libraries for commonly needed tasks, simple interface and logical structure to access these libraries.
+It gives you a rich set of libraries for commonly needed tasks, a simple interface, and a logical structure to access these libraries.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation CodeIgniter on a Ubuntu 20.04 LTS (Focal Fossa) server.
+I will show you the step-by-step installation of CodeIgniter on a Ubuntu 20.04 LTS (Focal Fossa) server.

 Install CodeIgniter on Ubuntu 20.04 LTS Focal Fossa